-What do you love most about being pregnant right now?
+What do you love about being pregnant right now?

 What are some of your struggles?

 What kind of birth do you envision for you and your baby?
-What are you doing to prepare for it?
+How are you preparing for it?

-Best advice you've read or heard about pregnancy and childbirth?
+Best advice you've heard about pregnancy or delivery?